simmi30/lnd1/docs/leader_election.md

 ## What data is written to the replicated remote database?

-Beginning with LND 0.14.0 when using a remote database (etcd or PostgreSQL) all LND data will be written to the replicated database, including the wallet data which contains the key material and node identity, the graph, the channel state, the macaroon and the watchtower client databases.
-This means that when using leader election there's no need to copy anything between instances of the LND cluster.
+Beginning with broln 0.14.0 when using a remote database (etcd or PostgreSQL) all broln data will be written to the replicated database, including the wallet data which contains the key material and node identity, the graph, the channel state, the macaroon and the watchtower client databases.
+This means that when using leader election there's no need to copy anything between instances of the broln cluster.

 ## Is leader election supported for Postgres?

 No, leader election is not supported by Postgres itself since it doesn't have a mechanism to reliably **determine a leading node**.
-It is, however, possible to use Postgres **as the LND database backend** while using an etcd cluster purely for the leader election functionality.
+It is, however, possible to use Postgres **as the broln database backend** while using an etcd cluster purely for the leader election functionality.